 Child: refers to all children who have not yet reached the age of 18.
-Overall, this will apply to pupils from our own school; however, the policy will extend to children visiting from other establishments
+On the whole, this will apply to pupils from our own school; however, the policy will extend to children visiting from other establishments

-Parent: refers to birth parents and other adults who are in a parenting role e.g., carers, stepparents, foster parents, and adoptive parents.
+Parent: refers to birth parents and other adults who are in a parenting role e.g. carers, stepparents, foster parents, and adoptive parents.